apache/datafusion/docs/source/library-user-guide/using-the-dataframe-api.md

 #[tokio::main]
 async fn main() -> Result<()>{
     let ctx = SessionContext::new();
-    // A DataFrame to scan the "example" table let df = ctx.read_csv("tests/data/example.csv", CsvReadOptions::new()).await?;
+    // read example.csv file into a DataFrame let df = ctx.read_csv("tests/data/example.csv", CsvReadOptions::new()).await?;
     // You can easily get the LogicalPlan from the DataFrame let (_state, plan) = df.into_parts();